docsifyjs/docsify/docs/emoji.md

 # Emoji

 Below is a complete list of emoji shorthand codes.
-Emoji can be rendered using native emoji characters or GitHub-style emoji images using the [`nativeEmoji`](configuration#nativeemoji) configuration option.
+Docsify can be configured to render emoji using GitHub-style emoji images or native emoji characters using the [`nativeEmoji`](configuration#nativeemoji) configuration option.

 <div style="display: grid; grid-template-columns: repeat(auto-fill, minmax(15em, 1fr));">